Making a budget you can actually stick to

 If you are way over budget, evaluate what has caused this.
 Go section by section to review each of the following:

 Or alternatively – what are the ways you could make a bit more money each month?
-This could be as small as selling something on facebook marketplace, or as big as changing jobs to a higher-paying one.
+This could be as small as selling something on Facebook Marketplace or as big as changing jobs to a higher-paying one.

-Get your numbers right
+Get your numbers right.

 As I mentioned before – this doesn’t mean you have to spend spend spend until there is nothing left.

 A great tool in the budget is the Buffer or miscellaneous category.
 Budgets are built by working on estimations, so there is always a chance we over or under-estimate our budget.
-When you overestimate, a buffer is there to protect you.
-This could mean adding a $100 Buffer line to your budget, for example.

 Track Your Spending